jdillard/generative-art/README.md

-# generative-art
+# Generative Art

-A collection of generative art pieces.
+A collection of generative art pieces created for the _Wire Garden_ installation.

 [WEBSITE](https://jdillard.github.io/generative-art/)